gsblinkhorn/CatBot/README.md

 USER & PASS are the username and password to the email account you wish to send from, stored as strings.
 Currently, the program is hard-coded to work with gmail accounts only.
 By default, gmail will prevent this bot from logging in.
 In order to bypass this security measure, you will need to allow less secure apps on your account ([Instructions here](https://support.google.com/accounts/answer/6010255?hl=en)).
 For this reason, I created a new gmail account solely to be used as the sender rather than use a personal one.

 # Running the Program
+1 - Download all files into local directory
-After downloading all files and setting up your config file, execute the driver.py file.
+2 - Initialize your config file (Bot params, email params, mailing list) 3 - Execute the driver.py file.

 Print-outs should appear in the terminal as the program executes.
 Upon successful completion, the email should be received by all addresses in your TO list.
 The program will terminate after successfully sending the email.